-The July on July contracts arbitrage between the London and New York markets broadened yesterday, to register this at 59.97 usc/Lb., while this equates to a 46.29% price discount for the London robusta coffee market.
-This arbitrage remaining relatively attractive to roasters in comparison to arabica coffee prices, with the good discount most likely due to remain in place for the foreseeable future, in line with steady robusta shipments out of Vietnam.
+The July to July contracts arbitrage between the London and New York markets narrowed yesterday, to register this at 43.52 usc/Lb., while this equates to 32.2% price discount for the London robusta coffee market.
+This still relatively low arbitrage, remains not such an attractive factor for the many price sensitive roast and ground roasters who have considered robusta coffees to be an opportunist discount component, within their mostly arabica coffee blends.

-The Certified washed Arabica coffee stocks held against the New York exchange were seen to decrease by 405 bags yesterday; to register these stocks at 1,430,806 bags.
-There was meanwhile a larger in volume 3,085 bags decrease to the number of bags pending grading for this exchange; to register these pending grading stocks at 27,499 bags.
+The Certified washed Arabica coffee stocks held against the New York exchange were seen to increase by 985 bags yesterday; to register these stocks at 1,414,101 bags.
+There were meanwhile a larger in number 2,225 bags increase to the number of bags pending grading for this exchange; to register these pending grading stocks at 34,420 bags.

-The commodity markets were mixed in trade yesterday and with the softer U.S. dollar assisting to provide support within selected markets, which assisted to retain a degree of buoyancy for the overall macro commodity index for the day.
-The Oil, New York arabica Coffee, Cotton, Orange Juice, Wheat, Gold and Silver markets had a day of buoyancy and the London robusta Coffee market was near to steady, while the Natural Gas, Sugar, Cocoa, Copper, Corn and Soybean markets had a softer day’s trade.
-The Reuters Equal Weight Continuous Commodity Index that is made up from 17 markets is 0.06% higher; to see this Index registered at 387.83.
-The day starts with a near to steady U.S. Dollar trading at 1.436 to Sterling and 1.138 to the Euro, while North Sea Oil is showing a degree of buoyancy in early trade and is selling at 38.35 per barrel.
+The commodity markets encountered some renewed muscle for the U.S. dollar yesterday and while mixed in trade, the overall macro commodity index took a softer track for the day.
+The Natural Gas, Sugar, Cocoa, Cotton, Copper, Orange Juice, Corn and Soybean markets had a day of buoyancy, while the Oil, Coffee, Wheat, Gold and Silver markets had a softer day’s trade.
+The Reuters Equal Weight Continuous Commodity Index that is made up from 17 markets is 0.42% lower, to see this Index registered at 403.88.
+The day starts with the U.S. Dollar near to steady and trading at 1.296 to Sterling and at 1.089 to the Euro, while North Sea Oil is steady and is selling at $ 47.15 per barrel.

 LONDON ROBUSTA US$/MT NEW YORK ARABICA USc/Lb.